BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

 Outside of purchasing hardware, the main cost of mining is electricity.
-That's why mining facilities can be found worldwide wherever electricity is abundant and cheap, whether in Iceland for geothermal energy or in China using excess hydroelectricity.
+That’s why mining facilities are found wherever electricity is abundant and cheap, such as in Iceland (geothermal) or in China (hydroelectricity).

 ## ATMs

-A Bitcoin ATM (Automated Teller Machine) allows for bitcoin's purchase or sale from cash or debit cards.
-These machines are typically bound to local laws and regulations for money transmitters, such as KYC (Know Your Customer) and anti-money laundering regulations.
+A Bitcoin ATM (Automated Teller Machine) allows users to purchase or sell bitcoin for cash or with debit cards.
+These machines are usually bound to local money transmitting laws and regulations, such as KYC (Know Your Customer) and anti-money laundering regulations.
 More on [Wikipedia](https://en.wikipedia.org/wiki/Bitcoin_ATM).

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/atm.jpg"